On this page

 Furthermore, as of 1 September 2020, a new administrative business unit has been established at the Royal Danish Academy with the objective of uniting the institution’s external activities.
 The unit will include a cooperation between three artistic education institutions, entitled LINKED, which will focus on business cooperation and entrepreneurship for students.

 In 2017, the Danish Foundation for Entrepreneurship published a report on the variety of entrepreneurship education in the formal higher artistic educations.
 The report is a mapping of all types of entrepreneurship activities in formal artistic educations.
 The report documents a great variety in teaching and examination methods, of extra-curricular activities, fundraising, start-up activities, mentoring, etc. Among other things, the variety of activities is due to different understanding of entrepreneurship.

-Entrepreneurship education in non-formal, informal learning and youth work
+Entrepreneurship education focusing on cultural activities in non-formal, informal learning and youth work in Denmark

 The Danish Foundation for Entrepreneurship arranges several competitions and championships as part of their education programmes, for instance the Danish Entrepreneurship Award, which wards the design talent of the year.

 DesignTalent focuses on the growth potential in Danish design.
 Competent designers from the design industry assess 15 nominated designers on design and innovation, commercial value, presentation and exhibition.
 Furthermore, the contestants get the opportunity to show their design to approximately 7 000 participants at the Danish Entrepreneurship Award – a mixture of pupils, students, teachers and business people from all over Denmark.